-Through our Geology of Yosemite Valley moduleactivity, we provide an example of how a VFT can be designed to be approachable to a broad general public audience and at the same time serve as background information for an upper divisionadvanced undergraduate student mapping project.
+Through our geology of Yosemite Valley activity, we provide an example of how a VFT can be designed to be approachable to a broad general public audience and, at the same time, serve as background information for an advanced undergraduate student mapping project.
 Hyperlinking technical words to external resources is an invaluable way of unobtrusively broadening the target audience.
 Distilling VFT stops to the most critical learning goals (especially with annotated images and videos) and encouraging interaction with the immersive view at the stop likely increases learning and engagement.
-Designing exercises that require students to utilize a combination of data they create (e.g. mapping) and real world data (e.g. hazard data, stream gauge data) to justify decisions trains them to develop professional skills and increases their investment in the task.
-The progression from VFT to mapping to professional-style consultant report produced the highest quality work of any of the eight modules activities and exercises covered in UCR's 2020 and 2021 virtual Summer Field Geology course offerings.
-Sanonymous student feedback (n=10) collected through an anonymous web-survey from in the 2021 offering indicates that the Geology of Yosemite Valley module activity garnered the most positive response.
-50% of the class said the module activity was their favorite component of the course and 60% said they learned the most from it; no students thought it was their least favorite or that they learned the least from it (unfortunately no anonymous feedback was collected from students in 2020).
+Designing exercises that require students to utilize a combination of data they create (e.g., mapping) and real-world data (e.g., hazard data and stream gauge data) to justify decisions trains them to develop professional skills and increases their investment in the task.
+The progression from VFT to mapping to professional-style consultant report produced the highest quality work of any of the eight activities and exercises covered in UCR's 2020 and 2021 virtual summer field geology course offerings.
+Student feedback (n = 10) collected through an anonymous web survey in the 2021 offering indicates that the geology of Yosemite Valley activity garnered the most positive response.
+In total, 50% of the class said the activity was their favorite component of the course, and 60% said they learned the most from it; no student thought it was their least favorite or that they learned the least from it (unfortunately, no anonymous feedback was collected from students in 2020).